amitu314/dependencyConfusionCheck/README.md

 # Output

-- this will create a `potentialDependencyConfusionPackage.txt` file with the potential Dependency Confusion.
+- Based on what Check you ran (checDepConfusion.py OR checkDepConfusionNPM.py) this will create a `potentialDependencyConfusionPackage.txt` file with the potential  Python Dependency Confusion OR `potentialDependencyConfusionPackageNPM.txt` file with the potential  JS/TS Dependency Confusion